Washer Valve Blowout!

 • Mark Petersen, Licensed Plumber

-Sometimes small investments can prevent an expensive emergency in the future.
+Sometimes, small investments can prevent a very expensive emergency in the future.
 Here then is the story of one of those investments.

 Case in point, the valve on the right failed spectacularly in the middle of the night.
 The handle and plastic packing nut blew completely off.
 It took some time for the home owners to discover what had caused the loud popping sound and it wasn’t until they walked past the closed door of the laundry room and felt the hot water soaking deep into their hallway carpets that they realized how bad their problem was.
 After a panic and further delay locating the water shut off valve, they ended up with about 75 gallons of water in their house.
 It soaked their entire hallway and living room carpets.
 When we arrived, a clean up company was already present, sucking what water they could out of the house and removing the carpets from the floors.

 One of the most expensive parts of building a home is the plumbing and, unfortunately, it’s also one of the biggest areas where some builders and manufacturers will try to save money.
-As this story shows, it is often smart to bite the bullet and install quality parts in the first place.
-Oh what time and money an extra 40 dollars from the builder would have saved this customer!
+As this story shows, it’s often smart to bite the bullet and install quality parts in the first place!
+Oh, what time and money an extra 40 dollars from the builder would have saved this family!